- Safety with Brazing and Soldering

 Oxidation is an Enemy in Refrigeration – HVACR Pipe Soldering Brazing

-Oxidation is an enemy to refrigeration systems and piping.
+Oxidation is an enemy of refrigeration systems and piping.
 Oxidation causes many problems with refrigeration systems and piping.
 To prevent oxidation when brazing refrigeration piping do not forget the slight amount of nitrogen in the system while brazing.
 It is important to only allow a slight amount of nitrogen into the system.
 Too much nitrogen pressure and the nitrogen pressure will not allow a good seal of the solder inside the pipe joint but push it out creating a tiny hole.

 Conclusion | HVACR Pipe Soldering Brazing

 Lastly, don’t forget to protect the piping when finished brazing or soldering.
 Proper piping support and protection from others tripping or running over the pipe is necessary.
 I was once on a construction project for a data center telecom building.
 The piping crew came in and installed the piping in a few days and left.
 The next day the painters came in and were using a lift and ran over some of the newly installed piping for a computer room air conditioner with the lift.
 Furthermore, if you keep the system clean and follow good practices you will likely not have mechanical issues that will fall under warranty work.
 This warranty work typically costs your employer money which means less money for pay increases and benefits later on down the road.
-I see it all to often on job sites where someone takes a short cut and then within six months that company has to return to replace a compressor or fix some other problem that could have been avoided if proper installation practices were used when install the piping.
+I see it all too often on job sites where someone takes a shortcut and then within six months that company has to return to replace a compressor or fix some other problem that could have been avoided if proper installation practices were used when installing the piping.

-Following the basic guidelines you can be successful at brazing and soldering.
+Following the basic guidelines, you can be successful at brazing and soldering.
 It does take some practice however following the basics as outlined here you can pick it up pretty quickly with a little practice.
 Good luck and here is another article to help you learn the basics of piping installation.

 HVACR Pipe Soldering Brazing - Refrigeration Systems